Power BI Custom Visual

 Heatmap Intensity =

-DIVIDE( [Traffic Count], [Peak Hour] ) -- 0..1 normalizedFree plan: 3 visuals per month.
-No credit card required.
+DIVIDE( [Traffic Count], [Peak Hour] ) -- 0..1 normalizedStart free with bonus credits, no credit card required.
+One-time credit packs from $9.99 — credits never expire.

 FAQ